 David Sutherland is a maker of keyboard instruments in Ann Arbor.
 After completing graduate work in musicology at the University of Michigan and beginning a teaching career, he became interested in harpsichord making, apprenticed in the shop of Frank Hubbard in Boston, and returned to Ann Arbor to set up shop in 1974.
 In recent years he has become interested in the works of Bartolomeo Cristofori, inventor of the piano action, and has made copies of pianos by Cristofori and by his followers, Giovanni Ferrini and Gottfried Silbermann, the first German piano maker.
 He has conducted research on the early piano and is at work on a book to be entitled The First Age of the Piano, 1700-1781.

-Knight Vernon has been making harpsichords for over thirty-nine years.
-He specializes in the harpsichords of the French and Flemish schools based on the work of Ruckers, Taskin, and Blanchet.
-Vernon works alone in a small shop in Skokie, Illinois, making all parts used in his instruments, including keyboards and wooden jacks.
+Knight Vernon has been making harpsichords for over forty years.
+He specializes in the harpsichords of the French and Flemish schools based on the work of Ruckers and Taskin.
+Vernon works alone in a small shop in North Branch, Michigan, making all parts used in his instruments, including keyboards and wooden jacks.
 In 1973 Vernon took the grand tour of the Eastern harpsichord-making establishment and met many of the makers that later influenced his work.
 Among those people that influenced him the most were Frank Hubbard, William Hyman, Christopher Bannister, and William Dowd.
 Although Chris Bannister was known for building instruments that had little in common with the 18th Century instruments which are the basis of Vernon’s work, he allowed Vernon to copy measurements from dozens of antiques.
 Another maker whose work influenced Vernon was William Hyman.
 While on his grand tour, Vernon called him and made an appointment to visit his shop.
 Hyman showed him instruments in various stages of completion and named the performer for whom they were being made.
 It was a who’s who of harpsichordists.
 Currently Vernon has begun making fortepianos based on the work of Andreas Stein.